brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - Add HV lightning protection, and IO ESD protection
 - Update resistors that come in contact with high voltage input to a better voltage rated part.
 Currently only rated to 75V and we can technically go up to 90V.
 - Green LEDs next to the SWD connector are far too bright.
 Might be able to control this with PWM.
-- All LEDs are showing a "ghosting" effect for a second during boot while the IO are tri-stated. ~~Add a weak pullup on these IO to prevent the ghosting.~~ Nevermind.
-This is fixed in software with GPIO pullups.
+- All LEDs are showing a "ghosting" effect for a second during boot while the IO are tri-stated.
+Add a weak pullup on these IO to prevent the ghosting.
+PWM module doesn't fully drive these off.
 - Add a versioning resistor divider for one of the extra ADC pins.
 Can be used to identify future revisions in software.
 - Remove 0-ohm resistors on validated interfaces.